 The Canary Wharf branch of high-end gym Third Space recently opened The Yard: London’s largest multi-functional training space, set over 7,250 square foot.
 Here you can try your hand at a number of unique fitness classes, including gruelling strength class Yard Strong, where you’ll be put through your paces with a series of strongman challenges in a stadium atmosphere – expect log bars, farmer carriers and the like.
 There’s also Yard Wod, which involves five teams working across five zones such as rowing, plyo boxes and AirBikes.
 Not for the faint-hearted, The Yard’s new classes are high-energy, fun…and utterly exhausting!
 16-19 Canada Square, Canary Wharf, London E14 5ER

-London’s first fully integrated boutique rowing studio,, is a newbie to the fitness scene.
+Rowing is set to be one of the top wellness trends of 2019 – so why not give it a go at London’s first fully integrated boutique rowing studio,?
 Founded by personal trainer Chris Heron, the Marylebone studio offers three 50-minute rowing classes, all of which are technique focused – so if you’ve never rowed before, it’s the perfect chance to learn the tricks of the trade.
 The studio is located in a Grade-II listed converted church, with classes featuring blue strobe lighting, high-tech trackers and thudding music for top motivation.
 Prepare to sweat!
 The Engine Room, St Bedes Hall, Off Albany Street, London NW1 4EE

 This chic state of the art, members-only fitness studio offers the highest level of professional boxing training in the heart of Marylebone, on Chiltern Street.
 Anthony Joshua is an investing partner, and says, ‘BXR is a passion project for me.
 I want people to train like I train.
 We have pulled together the best coaches, medical teams and equipment in the business and brought the ring to Chiltern Street.’